-Make commercial food kitchens, food processing, and rooftop farms permitted uses in the Plan Area.
-Supporting the expansion of existing food distribution sites such as those provided by the Montgomery County Food Council.
+- Make commercial food kitchens, food processing, and rooftop farms permitted uses in the Plan Area. - Supporting the expansion of existing food distribution sites such as those provided by the Montgomery County Food Council and community groups within the city.

 Image: Rooftop - Urban Agriculture